sCrypt-Inc/scryptTS-docs/docs/getting-started/how-to-debug-a-contract.md

 ![](../../static/img/debugging1.gif)

-If you want to debug a unit test written with **mocha**, use the following configuration:
+If you want to debug a unit test written with **Mocha**, use the following configuration:

 ```json
 {